mistycheney/MouseBrainAtlas/README.md

 **Yoav** to check that these are public

-Usage
+Feature Extraction
 -----

-The executable script `CrossValidationPipelineScriptShellNoMagicV1.py` is under project directory `Brain/notebooks`.
+The executable script `feature_extraction_pipeline.py` is under project directory `Brain/notebooks`.
-Run `python CrossValidationPipelineScriptShellNoMagicV1.py -h` to see the usage.
+Run `python feature_extraction_pipeline.py -h` to see the detailed help message.

 Output will be generated in the sub-directory `<dataset name>_<image index>_param<parameter id>` under the output path.
 One can download the output by running [`download_all.sh`](https://gist.github.com/mistycheney/8e31ea126e23011871e6) on the local machine.
 Just type `./download_all.sh` to see the usage.